Grandparents As Parents

-Whether you are a social worker, community member, counselor, therapist, family member of a grandparent caregiver, or just someone interested in helping, there are things you can do to assist grandparent caregivers.
-By doing so, you will be able strengthen families in today's society.
+Whether you are a social worker, community member, counselor, therapist, a family member of a grandparent caregiver, or just someone interested in helping, there are things you can do to assist grandparent caregivers.
+By doing so, you will be able to strengthen families in today's society.

 Being familiar with the needs of grandparent caregivers will help you help them.
 Listed below are several of these needs and some suggestions about how you can help.

 What Grandparent Caregivers Need

-- Respite services that provide occasional care for their grandchildren.
+- Respite services provide occasional care for their grandchildren.
 Respite care is temporary residential care of patients (or in this case, grandchildren) of permanent caregivers.
 Grandparents often don't get a chance to go out by themselves.
 Many commented that they "wanted care for their grandchildren that they could trust . . . that when they came back to get their grandchildren, child protective services would not have taken them away" (Burton, 1992, p.
 750).

 - Recognition of being parents before.
 Grandparents have already raised children once.
 They do not need to learn the basics.
 As one grandfather put it, "Respect [the grandparent's] position.
 They have been parents. . . .
 We don't need to be taught the basics, I guess.
 Respect their knowledge.
 Okay?
 There is nothing more sickening than to hear somebody quote verse and text from some page in a book, like Dr. Spock, that they just read" (Landry-Meyer & Newman, 2004, p.
 1015).

 - Parenting classes designed especially for grandparents.
-While grandparents have been parents before, they still may need helping parenting.
+While grandparents have been parents before, they still may need helping to parent.
 They may not be up-to-date on the issues facing children today.
 Parenting classes designed for grandparents may be helpful.